 Platforms available: PC

-Platforms available: Xbox One and PC
+Platforms available: Oculus Quest, PS4, Xbox One, Nintendo Switch, PC

-An excellent FPS and an antidote to most modern shooters, Superhot is an indie puzzle piece where time moves when you move.
+An excellent FPS and an antidote to most modern shooters, SuperHot is an indie puzzle piece where time moves when you move.
 This means that careful manoeuvering and precision shots are of utmost importance, and the game consistently lobs intricate combat arenas at the player to test their reaction speed and the finer points of their FPS skills.
-This is all wrapped up in a simple but effective art style and an unexpectedly engrossing campaign which is far too good to spoil.
+This is all wrapped up in a simple but effective art style and an unexpectedly engrossing campaign that is far too good to spoil.

 If the speed and polish offered by the Titanfall series appeals to you, then Apex Legends could well be the FPS battle royale for you.